SingleValue

 Add detailed information about the trend

-Another way to add detailed information about the SingleValue
+Another way to add detailed information about the SingleValue trend is to use

-a Trend
+a Trend component.

 Trend

-allows user to configure and display a current state of trend
+The Trend allows user to configure and display a current state of trend

 including trend direction icon, color, trend value, and label.

-In order to display a Trend
+In order to display a Trend within the SingleValue component you need to add

-subcomponent to the SingleValue
+the <Trend /> subcomponent to the SingleValue component.

 Trend anatomy